linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 # Illustration: FX Option Valuation

 Consider, for example, a currency option series on Swiss francs (CHF) denominated in U.S. dollars.
-Suppose that a six-month (0.5 years) call option is available on francs with an exercise price equal  $0.5556.
+Suppose that a six-month (0.5 years) call option is available on francs with an exercise price equal  \$0.5556.
 The domestic and foreign riskless rates are 0.1.
-The current exchange rate is$ 0.5556/CHF and the standard deviation associated with the exchange rate is 0.4.
+The current exchange rate is\$ 0.5556/CHF and the standard deviation associated with the exchange rate is 0.4.
 What is the value of this currency call?

 To answer this question, we first calculate  $d_{1}$ :